robobenjie/posetree/README.md

 from scipy.spatial.transform import Rotation from posetree import Pose

+# Create a pose from perception information
 pose_of_tea_bottle = Pose.from_position_and_rotation(
     [-0.3, 0.4, 1.2],
     Rotation.identity(),
     parent_frame="camera",
     pose_tree=pose_tree)

+# Calculate things based on other frames
 height_of_tea = pose_of_tea_bottle.in_frame("world").z
 distance_from_gripper = pose_of_tea_bottle.distance_to(gripper_pose)

+# Calculate some base motion targets relative to the current robot pose
 base_target = base_pose.translate([2, 0, 0]).rotate_about_z(np.pi/4)
 base_target2 = base_pose.point_x_at(human_pose).translate([1, 0, 0])

+# Get numbers out of a pose to send to a motion API
 x, y, _ = base_target.in_frame("map").position
 theta = base_target.angle_about_z_to(map_origin)
 navigate_to(x, y, theta)